-Unlike the library’s collection of online databases, information retrieved using search engines (such as, Google) has not been evaluated and/or organized by librarians, or humans for that matter.
+Unlike the library’s collection of online resources, information retrieved using search engines (such as Google) has not been evaluated and/or organized by librarians or humans for that matter.
 Anyone can publish on the Web without passing the content through an editor.
 Pages might be written by an expert on the topic, a journalist, a disgruntled consumer or even a child.
 There are no standards to ensure accuracy.
 Web resources are not permanent.
 Some well-maintained sites are updated with very current information, but other sites may become quickly dated or disappear altogether without much if any notice.

 If you are using a Web page as a possible research citation, you should especially consider the following criteria: